IntuitionLabs

 Vault Direct Data API

-A recent addition to the Vault ecosystem is the Direct Data API.
-This is a special high-performance API designed for bulk data extraction from Vault.
-Traditional Vault REST calls retrieve records in real-time (with some rate limits), which can be slow if extracting millions of records.
-Direct Data API provides a way to replicate or export Vault data up to 100× faster than traditional APIs (Veeva Adds Direct Data API to Veeva Vault Platform - Contract Pharma).
+The Direct Data API is a high-performance API designed for bulk data extraction from Vault.
+Traditional Vault REST calls retrieve records in real-time (with rate limits), which can be slow if extracting millions of records.
+Direct Data API provides a way to replicate or export Vault data up to 100× faster than traditional APIs.
 It does so in a transactionally consistent manner, meaning the data extract represents a stable snapshot.

-Direct Data API is included as part of the Vault Platform license (no extra cost) (Veeva announces Direct Data API included as part ... - Markets Insider).
-It emphasizes throughput over interactivity – ideal for nightly jobs or initial data loads.
+February 2025 Update: Direct Data API is now included for no additional license fee as part of the Veeva Vault Platform ([18]).
+This change was announced to further enable AI innovation, as the Direct Data API and AI Partner Program support secure extraction of Vault data for custom AI use-cases.
+It emphasizes throughput over interactivity – ideal for nightly jobs, initial data loads, or feeding AI/ML pipelines.
 Security is maintained (only accessible data is exported) and it does not impact the Vault application's performance for end-users (the export is handled asynchronously).
-This API is particularly relevant for Vault customers needing business intelligence or large-scale data integration.
+This API is particularly relevant for Vault customers needing business intelligence, AI applications, or large-scale data integration.

 Veeva CRM APIs

-Overview: Veeva CRM is a CRM solution for life sciences field teams, built on the Salesforce platform.
-Because of this architecture, Veeva CRM supports both Salesforce's native APIs and Veeva-provided specialized APIs.
-Integrations can use Salesforce APIs (SOAP, REST, Bulk) to interact with standard and custom objects in the CRM (Accounts, Contacts, Calls, etc.), and they can also use Veeva's REST APIs for features unique to Veeva CRM (for example, the Order Management module, CLM content, etc.).
+For customers still on the Salesforce-based CRM, integrations can use Salesforce APIs (SOAP, REST, Bulk) to interact with standard and custom objects in the CRM (Accounts, Contacts, Calls, etc.), and Veeva's REST APIs for features unique to Veeva CRM (for example, the Order Management module, CLM content, etc.).
 All these APIs allow external systems or custom applications to read/write CRM data and invoke CRM functionality securely.

 Salesforce APIs for Veeva CRM